 In this world success is sold as the product of hard work and perseverance.
 Success is for the self-made man.
 But in God’s kingdom the path to greatness is the one taken by the weak and the meek.
 It’s for those who are too broken to pretend, and too tired to strive.
 Real success, the kind that lasts and brings no sorrow, is for those who cry, “God, help!”

 “My help comes from the Lord, the Maker of heaven and earth.”
 (Psalm 121:2)

-Extracted from the book Stuff Jesus Never Said
+Extracted from Paul’s book Stuff Jesus Never Said

 Enjoy this article?
 Why not sign up to our free email list and we’ll notify you about new articles as soon they come out.
 No spam, we promise.